GeoffAWaddington/CSI30Wiki/Installation-and-Setup.md

 ## CSI Installation
 1. Find the Reaper resource path by running the Reaper Action: Show REAPER resource path in finder (or Windows equivalent).
 This is important as the folder may be different between different installs, Portable installs, etc.
 2. Close Reaper.
-3. Open the .zip file.
-The extracted folder will contain a subfolder called "CSI", which you should put in the Reaper resource path.
-Your CSI folder contents should look like this...
+3. Open the CSI zip file you downloaded.
 ![CSI Folder Structure](https://i.imgur.com/4lyVisr.png)
 4. **Windows:** Put the reaper_csurf_integrator64.dll in the folder named UserPlugins in the Reaper resource path. **Mac:** put the .dylib file in the same UserPlugins folder.
 5. Start Reaper.